-If you are unfamiliar with names of keys on the piano.
+If you are unfamiliar with the names of keys on the piano.
 Take a look at this image and memorize the pattern.

-In the Above image, the Blue colored notes represent the C Major Scale.
+In the above image, the Blue colored notes represent the C Major Scale.

 Go Ahead and play it (from C to C).
 Sounds Great, right?

-Now play this backwards.
+Now play this backward.